-As the capital and largest city of Poland, Warsaw is a bustling, revitalized city, casting off the long shadow of Communism.
-Today, it is known as a royal city because of its many residences and palaces.
+Warsaw is a bustling, revitalized city that is casting off the long shadow of Communism.
+I loved visiting this city.
 Stroll down the boulevards, explore the wealth of Chopin music, admire traditional art pieces, and soak up this modern city.
-I loved Warsaw.
 All around you see these grim Communist buildings giving way to a city filled with optimism, history, public gardens, and modernity.

 Top 5 Things to See and Do in Warsaw

-1. Wander the historic streets
+1. Wander the Old Town

 2. Explore the Chopin Museum

 Other Things to See and Do in Warsaw

 Established in 1790, this cemetery is the final resting place of many important figures in Polish history, including the family of Frederic Chopin (he is buried in Paris, though his literal heart was brought back to Poland when he died in 1849), some of Chopin’s early teachers, Krzysztof Komeda (a famous jazz composer), and Nobel Prize winner W?adys?aw Reymont.
 It’s the city’s oldest cemetery and the sculptures and architecture surrounding the tombs are both serene and eerie.
 It makes for a quiet place for a walk.